 Asbestos may also be “friable” or “non-friable”:

-According to the Environmental Protection Agency (EPA), there are two major groups of asbestos:
+According to the Environmental Protection Agency (EPA), there are two major categories of asbestos:

 Before experts knew that the inhalation of asbestos fibers caused several deadly diseases- including asbestosis, a progressive and often fatal lung disease, and lung and other cancers- asbestos was used in a large number of building materials and other products because of its strength, flame resistance, and insulating properties.
 Asbestos was used in asbestos-cement pipe and sheeting, floor and roofing felts, dry wall, floor tiles, spray on ceiling coatings, and packing materials.